ncbi/vadr/documentation/advbuild.md

 created by `v-build.pl` only has a single protein sequence for the attachment glycoprotein, the translation of the `KY654318.1` CDS from positions `4681..5646:+`.
-But we can add additional proteins that will then be used as additional subjects in the `blastx` protein validation stage.
+But we can add additional proteins that will then be used as additional subjects in the blastx-based protein validation stage.

 One option for such a sequence would be to use the attachment